Dianne Smith Papers

 Series 4, Photographs

 This collection was processed and the finding aid written by Martha Tenney and Kaya Alim in May 2021.
+Martha Tenney processed an addition to the collection and updated the finding aid in 2023.
 Descriptive Rules Used: Finding aid adheres to that prescribed by Describing Archives: A Content Standard.
 Finding aid written in English.

 - Guide to the Dianne Smith Papers